Transport in Warsaw: Rapid transit

 Until 2000, Metro entrances were not gated and the paid zone was marked by a line painted on the floor.
 Since October 2000, turnstiles have been installed at the entrances to every station; entry is possible when riders insert a ZTM ticket or scan a Warsaw City Card.

 Light rail

 SKM

 SKM means Szybka Kolej Miejska (Fast Urban Railway).
 The beginning of this railway was a line Pruszków-Warsaw-Otwock, opened in 1936.
 After World War II, the Polish railroads could not make an agreement with the city transport authority about involving the railway in the Warsaw system of communication (the railroad representatives told that the railway is not a tram).
-Only in 2002, the negotiations restarted and in October 2005 arrived the first train on the route Warsaw Zachodnia station – Warsaw Falenica.
-However, due to low popularity (which, on the other hand, was the result of badly written timetable and low frequency of runs), the route was changed to Warsaw Zachodnia – Warsaw Rembertów.
+Only in 2002, the negotiations restarted and in October 2005 arrived the first train on the route Warsaw West – Warsaw Falenica.
+However, due to low popularity (which, on the other hand, was the result of badly written timetable and low frequency of runs), the route was changed to Warsaw West – Warsaw Rembertów.

 Nowadays, there are 4 routes of SKM in Warsaw: